 Why is the Communications Control Program Provided?
 1 Why Might I Need Telecommunications What Machine Capabilities are Required Why Would I Need a Communications Control Program What Does the Communications Control Program Do?
-4 From the Viewpoint of the Terminal Operator From the Viewpoint of the System Operator From the Viewpoint of the Programmer How Can the Communications Control Program be Tailored to to My Needs?
-How Can I Use a Communications-Based System?
-14 How is the Communications Control Program Related to Disk System Management?
-Dual Program Feature Use of Communications IOCS Terminals and Features Supported Machine/Programming Systems Requirements
+4 From the Viewpoint of the Terminal Operator From the Viewpoint of the System Operator From the Viewpoint of the Programmer How Can the Communications Control Program be Tailored to My Needs?
+1 How Can I Use a Communications-Based System?
+1 How is the Communications Control Program Related to Disk System Management?
+3 Two Program Levels Use of Communications IOCS Terminals and Features Supported } System Configuration I